jojokarlin/Git_DRI_Jan_2017/concept.md

 ## What is Markdown?

 Markdown is a markup language for formatting text.
-Unlike HTML, markdown is designed to be human-readable, which makes it much easier to write and edit in markdown.
+Unlike HTML, markdown is designed to be human-readable, which makes it much easier to write and edit.

 You can think of markdown as a language read by many platforms and sites, including GitHub, to style text.
 Since markdown is plain text, it's also arguably more sustainable and accessible than formats like .docx. .
 You'll notice this file is in markdown--check out its extension!